VERSALIST GUIDES

 Core Abilities

-• Translation & Sequence Tasks: Converting between languages and formats
+• Translation: Converting between languages and formats

-• Chain-of-thought reasoning: Breaking down complex problems step-by-step
+• Chain-of-thought reasoning: Breaking down complex problems

 • Zero-shot generalization: Handling tasks they weren't explicitly trained for